PERSEUS: Perception with Semantic Endoscopic Understanding and SLAM: Background and Related Work

+\textbf{Clinical Relevance: } NOTES technique, originally developed for abdominal surgeries, later gained interest in different application areas such as thoracic or urologic surgeries~\cite{makris2010natural, tyson2014urological}.
+In this study, we focus on two clinical problems: central airway obstruction (CAO), and benign prostatic hyperplasia (BPH), which can be treated via oral and urethral access, respectively.

-Central airway obstruction (CAO) is a disorder with increasing prevalence and is a cause of significant morbidity and mortality.
-Therapeutic approaches such as bronchoscopy and electrocautery can completely remove the obstruction~\cite{ernst2004central} but the procedure is challenging and complications can be fatal~\cite{stahl2015complications}.
+CAO is a disorder with increasing prevalence and is a cause of significant morbidity and mortality~\cite{ernst2004central}.
+Therapeutic tools such as laser and electrocautery that are delivered through bronchoscopes can enable complete removal of the obstructing tumor~\cite{ernst2004central}, but the procedure is challenging and complications can be fatal~\cite{stahl2015complications, gafford2020concentric}.

+BPH refers to growth of prostate lobes and is very prevalent in aging males~\cite{roehrborn2005benign}.
+Lower urinary tract symptoms and bladder outlet obstruction (BOO) can stem from BPH, which can affect patients' quality of life.
+BOO may interfere with sexual functioning and potentially cause urinary tract infections, formation of bladder stones, and renal failures~\cite{roehrborn2005benign}.
+Treatment options for BPH vary from medical therapy to surgical interventions such as transurethral resection of prostate.

-Recent studies show that robotic systems can be used for CAO removal with minimal complications~\cite{gafford2020concentric}.
-Additionally, with proper visual guidance, automation of this procedure is feasible~\cite{smith2025autonomous}, allowing precise and consistent performance.
-In our previous works, we demonstrated real-time segmentation of obstructions~\cite{li2025automated}, and combined 3D reconstruction of monocular images with segmentation methods to guide the automation of tumor removal~\cite{acar2025monocular}.
-However, the Structure-from-Motion (SfM) method used in that study is time-consuming, and repeating the reconstructions in case of failure or as the operation progresses is not feasible.
+Recent studies show that robotic systems can be used for CAO removal with reduced complications~\cite{gafford2020concentric}.
+Additionally, with proper visual guidance, automation of this procedure is feasible, allowing precise and consistent performance.
+Previous studies show the feasibility of tumor removal on a benchtop setting with open surgery models~\cite{acar2025monocular,smith2025autonomous}.
+Autonomous features for robotic BPH treatment techniques, such as using a robotic arm to direct a high-pressure water jet for tissue removal, may improve outcomes~\cite{connor2020autonomous}.
+Accurate mapping and segmentation for transurethral approaches can extend automation to other surgeries.

+\textbf{3D Reconstructions: } In our previous work, we combined 3D reconstruction of monocular images with segmentation methods to guide the automation of tumor removal~\cite{acar2025monocular}.
+However, the Structure-from-Motion (SfM) method used in our previous study is time-consuming, and repeating the reconstructions in case of failure, or as the operation progresses, is not feasible.